JaneWu92/leetcode/theory/javabasic.md

 when it find that it's children, then it will go to the same index of the children's virtual method table.
 This is how dynamic binding work.

+### Java GC
+**how to decide when an object is dead**
+1. reference counting
+2. root set of reference
+reference counting:  can not prevent isolated island
+if a and b reference each other, they should be all dead but they are all alive.
+root set of reference: from top to bottom, and if you are not find by the very root reference, you are dead.
+root set:
+1. active thread
+2. local variables
+3. static variables

+### happens-before
+This is a relation to denote partial order.
+If an action A has the relation of "happens-before" B,
+then I don't care how you physically execute the action, but you need to make sure that the result guarantee the "happens beore" relation.